willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 Where we started
 ================

-Django 1.8 released on April 1st, 2015.
+Django 1.8 was released on April 1st, 2015.
 We started working after that.
 We were using:

 * Django 1.7